Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Surfshark

-During tests, we also found Surfshark is the slowest VPN to connect to servers on iOS — and by a huge margin.
+During our tests, we also realized that Surfshark is the slowest VPN to connect to servers on iOS — and by a huge margin.

 Surfshark takes a lot longer than other VPNs to connect to a nearby server on iOS.